SemanticMultimedia/DBpedia_PageRank_Scores/README.md

 ##Source Dataset

 DBpedia_PageLinks_Cleaned Dataset (3.9) is used to compute Pagerank.
-More details about DBpedia_PageLinks_Cleaned Dataset and how it is created can be found [here](http://semanticmultimedia.org/node/6).
+More details about DBpedia_PageLinks_Cleaned Dataset and how it is created can be found here [DBpedia_PageLinks_Cleaned Dataset Documentation](http://semanticmultimedia.org/node/6).

 ##Implementation